UP210300/UP210300_CPP/U2/README.md

 </div>

+##Exercise 2.- Benefits

-Exercise 2.-Program that reads the users score and show its level of performance, as well as the amount of money thet the user will get.
+Program that reads the users score and show its level of performance, as well as the amount of money thet the user will get.

-Code
+###Code

 ```c++